/ tool-comparisons / Clerk vs Lucia for Solo Developers

 UI components.
 Clerk provides beautiful, pre-built sign-in, sign-up, user profile, and organization components that you drop into your React app.
 Lucia provides no UI.
 You design and build every form, every button, every error state.
 This is extra work but gives you complete design control.

 Cost trajectory.
 Lucia is free forever.
 No per-user pricing, no monthly fees, no usage limits.
-Clerk is free up to 10,000 MAU, then $25/month plus per-user charges.
-For a solo developer building a consumer app that might grow to 50,000 users, the cost difference becomes meaningful.
+Clerk is free up to 50,000 monthly retained users, then $25/month on the Pro plan plus $0.02 for each additional MRU.
+For a solo developer building a consumer app that grows past that free ceiling, the cost difference becomes meaningful, though Clerk's February 2026 increase to 50,000 free users pushed that crossover point much further out than it used to be.

 Maintenance burden.
 Clerk handles security patches, token rotation, OAuth provider changes, and infrastructure maintenance.
 With Lucia, you handle all of that.
 When Google changes their OAuth API, Clerk updates their integration.
 With Lucia, you update yours.